-Normally, a master, (and only a master), pushes to a slave, and the slaves are "read-only" to the users.
-Gitolite allows a slave to receive pushes from a user and transparently redirect them to the master.
+Normally, a master, (and only a master), pushes to a copy, and the copies are "read-only" to the users.
+Gitolite allows a copy to receive pushes from a user and transparently redirect them to the master.

 This simplifies things for users in complex setups, letting them use their local mirror for both fetch and push access to all repos.